What is Google Vicinity Update?

 - BrightLocal: Local Algorithm Update Tracker

-Centroid bias is Google's observed tendency to favor businesses located near the geographic center of a city or town when displaying local search results — giving centrally located businesses an inherent ranking advantage over those on the outskirts.
+Centroid bias is Google's observed tendency to favor businesses located near the geographic center of a city or town when displaying local search results.